There has been much controversy over the use of air springs along with a weight distribution system (WDS) when towing conventional trailers.

 If your tow vehicle came with a factory installed air spring system, read your owner’s manual thoroughly.
 Read every caution and warning.
 There should be specific information concerning towing conventional trailers.

-The potential danger of having more than the minimally required air pressure in the air springs is that in the event of an air spring system failure while towing, the loss of air could change the driving condition.
-A sudden loss of air spring pressure could cause one to lose control of the vehicle.
+The potential danger of having more than the minimally required air pressure in the air springs is that in the event of an air spring system failure while towing, a sudden loss of air could change the driving condition and cause one to lose control of the vehicle.

 In the future, I hope to provide an expert video that will explain the best way to use air springs with the WDS.